modflowpy/install-intelfortran-action/README.md

 ```

 **Note:** to configure environment variables from PowerShell, it is necessary to reopen a new shell after running scripts (e.g. `... && pwsh`) &mdash; refer to the [Intel documentation](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html) for more info.

+### `cache`

+The `cache` input is a boolean that controls whether the action caches the oneAPI compiler installation.
+The default is `true`.

+**Note:** installation on Windows can take a long time (~30 minutes) so caching is recommended, however an [outstanding cache reservation bug in `actions/cache`](https://github.com/actions/cache/issues/144) can cause the cache to [fail to restore while simultaneously rejecting new saves](https://github.com/MODFLOW-USGS/modflow6/actions/runs/3624583228/jobs/6111766806#step:6:152).
+The [GitHub-endorsed workaround for this issue](https://github.com/actions/cache/issues/144#issuecomment-579323937) is currently to change keys, therefore this action rotates the cache key once daily.

 ## Windows caveats